Innovating to Create High-Performing Systems for Injury Recovery Symposium 2025

 Monash University

-Developing a predictive model to identify those most at risk of long CTP claims
+Developing a predictive model to identify those most at risk of long Compulsory Third Party claims

 The University of Queensland